mridulgelal/node-express-basics/README.md

 # Node Express Basics🚀

 Welcome to Node Express Basics.
-This server handles GET, PUT, PATCH, and DELETE requests, connects seamlessly to MongoDB, and logs every HTTP request like a boss.
+This server handles GET, POST, PATCH, and DELETE requests, connects seamlessly to MongoDB, and logs every HTTP request like a boss.

 ## Table of Contents
 - [Overview](#overview)